harshverma27/harshverma27/README.md

 ## 🏆 Achievements

+- 🏅 Won Best Beginner Hack Prize in Hack 5.0 hackathon.
-- 🏅 Participated in **Smart India Hackathon** — organized by the Government of India.
+- 🏅 Participated and Cleared Internal Hackathon in **Smart India Hackathon** — organized by the Government of India.

 ---